 You have no items in your shopping cart.

-We have just come back from visiting Egypt where our organic and fair trade baby clothes and toys are made.
+Before we started working with Under the Nile to sell their organic clothes and toys we visited them in Egypt where their organic and fair trade baby clothes and toys are made.
 Over the years we have stopped trying to predict how visits such as these will go but of course you always have a pre-conceived idea of what you are going to see.

 We have wholesaled toys for over a decade now but only started selling organic clothes in 2013.
 This was the first time we were going to visit a clothes manufacturer and we were intrigued as to how different it would be from toy manufacturing.